 In some women, the sensation of the G-spot orgasm can be unsatisfactory.
 In these instances, it can be augmented to make it more prominent and more easily brought into contact with the penis during intercourse.
 As a consequence, the uterine orgasm becomes more intense.

-The G-spot can be augmented by injecting substances such as collagen into the treatment area, however the result is only temporary and needs to be repeated within six months.
+The G-spot can be augmented by injecting substances into the treatment area, however the result is only temporary and needs to be repeated within six months.
 This procedure is known as the ‘G-Shot’.

 Permanent results can be achieved by using dermal fat grafts or the newer permanent fillers.
 These latter are implanted via the urethra and more effectively push the G-spot into the vagina.
 This is more expensive than the temporary fillers but is usually a one-off procedure that typically results in a permanent improvement.

 Before embarking on a G-Spot enhancement one needs to be certain that the patient is already having G-Spot orgasms.
 This can be determined by the taking of a detailed sexual history & a physical examination.

 If the patient is already having G-Spot orgasms even though not very prominent then a G-Spot augmentation can be proceeded with.

 If the patient is Not having G-Spot orgasms then she will need to be taught how to do so & then have her G-Spot augmented.